 The birth of a child should be one of the most joyous days in a parent’s life.
 But for some unlucky families, medical or hospital negligence can cause debilitating injuries that lead to serious physical and mental disabilities for the child or mother.

-Our Nevada birth injury lawyers can help you through this difficult time.
+Our Las Vegas birth injury lawyers can help you through this difficult time.
 If your child suffered injuries immediately before, after or during birth, you may be entitled to compensation for:

 - Medical bills,